marknotgeorge/BasicGeopositionGeodesy/README.md

-# BasicGeopositionExtensions
+# BasicGeopositionGeodesy
-A C# extension method class for the BasicGeoposition class, containing geodesic methods.
+A C# extension method class for the BasicGeoposition class, containing geodesy methods.
 This code is based upon my GeodesicLibrary repo (https://github.com/marknotgeorge/GeodesicLibrary), which in turn is a port of Javascript functions written by Chris Veness (http://www.movable-type.co.uk/scripts/latlong.html and on GitHub at https://github.com/chrisveness/geodesy).
 The difference between this library and GeodesicLibrary is that this library uses the BasicGeoposition rather than a custom Position class.
 This class also uses the metre as the unit of length, which in turn means it is not dependent upon the Units.Net library.

 ## Licence
 This library ©2016 Mark Johnson.
 Original Javscript ©2002-15 Chris Veness.
 Both this library and the original Javascript are free to use under the MIT licence: